bfetler/cms_medicare/README.md

 <tr><td>Ophthalmology</td><td>90</td></tr>
 </table>

-#### Payment Per Beneficiary
+##### Payment Per Beneficiary
-Of the top twenty provider types by median payment per beneficiary, five are for Oncology or Radiation, with the most expensive being Radiation Therapy, and six are for Surgery.
-They are given in the table below.
+Of the top twenty provider types by median payment per beneficiary, five are for Oncology or Radiation, with the most expensive being Radiation Therapy, and six are for Surgery, as given in the table below.

 <table>
 <th>Provider Type</th><th>Payment Per Person (USD)</th>